jkugelman/mockchain/README.md

   you deposit $100, withdraw $100, and then the deposit is disputed, your available funds to go -$100.

+- The spec doesn't explicitly say what types of transactions can be disputed.
+Deposits can obviously be disputed.
+Can withdrawals?
+I'm not sure that's sensible, so I ignore disputed withdrawals.

 - Ignores resolves when there are insufficient held funds.
 Held funds cannot go negative.

   (This can only happen if a disputed transaction is resolved more than once, or if an undisputed